mat-shepherd/ci-pp1-nurture-seo/README.md

 ### About Me
 - section to provide details of the consultant's work experience and expertise as well as a headshot image to build trust with the visitor

-## Contact Section
+### Contact Form
-- which provides a contact form to allow the visitor to contact the consultat with question or to request a quote and a Google map displaying the consultant's location
+- a contact form to allow the visitor to contact the consultat with questions or to request a quote

+### Google map
+- a Google map displaying the consultant's location allowing the visitor to get the consultant's address, view a map of the location and directions to their location

 ### Footer
 - which displays the business logo, business tagline, navigation menu, call to action button, navigation links, contact information, social media links, the site owners name and copyright notice, and a linkt ot he site owner's GitHub page.